timeipert/pcslab/README.md

   <img src="https://img.shields.io/badge/version-0.0.1-blue.svg?cacheSeconds=2592000" />
 </p>

 > A graphical interface for pcs theory informed analysis.
+You can try it here: https://pcs-lab.web.app/

 ## What can I do with it?